metamn/shopledge/_posts/2012-05-29-key-metrics-of-an-ecommerce-site.md

 ### 2

-Once you've get the site loaded into your browser you'll try to realise if **this is the experience you are looking for**, or not.
+Once you've got the site loaded into your browser you'll try to realise if this is **the experience you are looking for**, or not.

-Are there the products you want to buy?
+Are there interesting products?
 Are they presented well?
-Is the site looks good?
+Does the site looks good?
 Do you feel confident what you see?

 If all's well then you'll start looking to buy, otherwise you'll bounce away.